 Who says mileage running is dead?
 I did, but clearly I was wrong, because US Airways is offering a very lucrative status challenge that is definitely mileage-run worthy.
-Non-elite members pay a fee for 90 days of elite status and can secure it past 90 days by completing a fraction of the typical requirements.
+Non-elite members pay a fee for 90 days of elite status.
+They can secure status past 90 days by completing a fraction of the typical requirements.
 There are three elite levels to choose from and the cost depends on which one you choose:

 After the 90 trial period, your level of elite status will be determined by the number of miles flown during the challenge:

-The reason this challenge is such a big deal is because under these terms, members can earn status by flying one third of the miles/segments typically required.
+Why is this challenge such a big deal?
+Because under its terms, members can earn status by flying one third of the miles/segments typically required.
 Additionally, members can sign up for the cheapest Silver Preferred level, pay just $200, and still qualify for top-tier Chairman Preferred status.
-Chairman Preferred members get two systemwide upgrades and once the program integrates with American’s AAdvantage program, they’ll receive Executive Platinum privileges, which includes eight systemwide upgrades.
+Chairman Preferred members get two systemwide upgrades.
+Once the program integrates with American’s AAdvantage program, they’ll receive Executive Platinum privileges, which includes eight systemwide upgrades.
 Hit your status goal this year and you’re looking at 10 systemwide upgrades in 2015!

 Now if you decide to go for status, I recommend you go for top-tier Chairman Preferred.
 I can’t do it because earlier this year US Airways arbitrarily granted me Silver Preferred status, rendering me ineligible for this promotion.
 That didn’t stop me from fantasizing about a cross-country mileage run and how to get it done cheaply.

 If you decide to go for this status challenge, a great way to off-set the cost is to redeem Arrival Plus Miles.
-If you can manage to complete your mileage runs for $2,000, you’ll need 190,000 Arrival Miles (after the 10% discount) to cover the cost.
+If you can manage to complete your mileage runs for $2,000, you’ll need 190,000 Arrival Miles to cover the cost.
 That’s $95,000 in manufactured spending within 120 days (or $23,750 per month).
 This is certainly attainable and if you go the Simon Mall gift card/Bluebird route, you’re looking at $560.50 in gift card fees.
-So all in all, your quest for US Airways Chairman Preferred status could cost as little as $760.50, factoring in the $200 fee for the Silver Preferred trial.
+Overall, your quest for US Airways Chairman Preferred status could cost as little as $760.50.
+That includes the $200 fee for the Silver Preferred trial.

 Are you going to take advantage of the US Airways elite status challenge?